anshtyagi14/awseks/README.md

 <img src="src/03.png"/>

-4. In the permissions section, choose `Attach policies directly`.
-Search for `AdministratorAccess`, select it, and then click "Next."
+4. In the permissions section, choose "Attach policies directly".
+Search for `AdministratorAccess`, select it, and then click "Next".

 <img src="src/04.png"/>